 - 2 whole Beef Steak tomatoes, sliced (use more tomatoes, depending on how many slices you want for each sandwich.)

-- 4 tbsp Mayonnaise, divided (use as much or as little as you prefer)
+- 4 tablespoon Mayonnaise, divided (use as much or as little as you prefer)

-- 1 tbsp Sandwich Sprinkle seasoning, divided per sandwich (optional)
+- 1 tablespoon Sandwich Sprinkle seasoning, divided per sandwich (optional)

 - Preheat the oven to 350-degrees line a baking sheet with a silicone liner or tinfoil.